vifranor/mono-upload-images-converter/README.md

 ## How to use, example:

 ```
-import { imageConverter } from "upload-images-converter";
+import { imageConvert } from "mono-upload-images-converter";

 // ... code before
 <input